 How does Layer 3 Routing differ from Layer 2 Switching?

-Layer 3 Routing uses IP addresses to route data between different networks, while Layer 2 Switching uses MAC addresses to forward data within the same network.
+Layer 3 Routing uses IP addresses for packet forwarding, while Layer 2 Switching relies on MAC addresses for data transfer within the same network.

 Can Layer 3 Routing handle dynamic network changes?